juren53/HST-Metadata/Notes/HST_PDB_Metadata_Tagging_Process.md

 4. Check for valid dates in CSV file
     - open a Command Prompt Window from the Windows Start Menu
     - switch to the current working directory [C:\Temp\Metadata-tagging]
-    - run ```python check-csv-file.py | more``` from the current working directory
+    - from the current working directory, run:

+      ```python check-csv-file.py | more```

      - edit dates in the CSV file that do not conform to the YYYY-MM-DD format

 5. Tag TIFF images

+    - from the current working directory, run:

-    - run ``` python write-tags-from-csv.py``` from the current working directory
+      ``` python write-tags-from-csv.py``` from the current working directory

       [insert the opening screen from write-tags-from-csv.py]

-6. Tag JPEG images
+7. Tag JPEG images
+    - from the current working directory, run:

-    - run ``` python write-tags-from-csv.py``` from the current working directory
+      ``` python write-tags-from-csv.py``` from the current working directory

+    - this should work exactly like the TIFF processing except you select JPEG on the opening menu

-7. Post-processing spot checks using nomacs
+8. Post-processing spot checks using nomacs

     <p>Click [here](../Tools/nomacs/Configuring-nomacs.md) for how to configure nomac's 3-panel view</p>